cranksters/playdate-reverse-engineering/usb/usb.md

 You can use any terminal emulator to connect to the virtual serial port.
 For example, on macOS, you can connect using picocom by running:

-`picocom -b 115200 -p n -d 8 /dev/cu.usbmodemPD<serial number> --omap crcrlf`
+`picocom -b 115200 -p n -d 8 --omap crcrlf /dev/cu.usbmodemPD<serial number>`

+When you're done, disconnect and quit picocom with `CTRL-a` `CTRL-x`

 ## USB commands